-01/01/2023 to 31/12/2023 US\$ 28/02/2022 to 31/12/2022 US\$
+2024 US\$ 2023 US\$

-Profit before income tax
+Profit before income tax -

 Income tax at statutory rate (17%) - -

-Total income tax expense
+Total income tax expense -

 The Company was approved by the Monetary Authority of Singapore ("MAS") and enjoys insurance income tax exemption under the Tax Incentive Scheme for Special Purpose Vehicle engaged in Asset Securitisation Transaction with effect from 10 March 2022.
 The tax exemption status will be for the life of the Company, provided that the Company continues to meet all terms and conditions set out in the MAS Letter dated 18 March 2022, and the relevant Income Tax legislations.